733 Higuera Street

 View on Google Maps

-Yet there it stands, a hidden gem tucked away in a small alley right off Higuera Street, between Broad and Garden Street.
+A hidden gem stands tucked away in a small alley right off Higuera Street, between Broad and Garden Street.
 This narrow, 70-foot-long alleyway invites visitors to partake in an unusual rite of passage: creating chewed bubblegum graffiti.

 For the squeamish, the germophobic, and anyone haunted by the memory of finding gum under their middle school desk, consider yourselves fairly warned.
 Although it is unknown how much bacteria has accrued on the 15-foot-high walls of multicolored gum, Bubblegum Alley is a must-see in SLO.